 The living castle, which still houses the Ahlefeldt family, offers experiences for the whole family.

-Egeskov is opened from the end of April to the end of October, but awakes from its winter sleep in November, when the castle welcomes you to the popular Christmas Market.
+Egeskov is open from the end of April to the end of October, but awakes from its winter sleep in November, when the castle welcomes you to the popular Christmas Market.
 See opening hours and prices here.

 The park has been open for visitors for generations.
 The historic park looks like it did in 1959, where the restoration of the old garden began.
 Trees and bushes have been there for hundreds of years and the castle gardeners look after them very carefully.

 Bring a picnic basket with you to the park.
 The many different gardens and areas is a sight to be seen – make sure you don’t miss it.
 Visit the rose garden, the dahlia garden, the scent garden, the fuchsia garden and the white garden.

 Egeskov and the Danish Camping Union have opened the first Camping Outdoor Museum in Europe.
 The museum gives you the chance to enjoy a close-up look at everything that makes up Danish camping and outdoor life – and has done for decades.
 From the early days of camping in small, draughty cotton tents, through retro-idyll in caravans in the 1960s, to ultra-modern glamping and the history of outdoor life for adventurous souls today.

 The new museum is sure to call up some holiday memories, provide inspiration for your next hiking or cycling holiday, and present some insights into new trends in outdoor living.

 Are you looking for some more active things do to?
 Then come climb the 100 metre high tree top trail among 130 year old trees.
 Or challenge your family to find their way through the Piet Hein Maze.

 Surrounded by old beech trees you will find a wonderful play ground with equipment from Kompan.
 You can eat a packed lunch while looking at playing kids.
 It is also possible to buy food at the café.